What matters most to Auckland voters this election

 “These are tough jobs in the public spotlight, working with people you don’t know, so you definitely need some resilience,” she said.

-Councillors are called on to speak publicly at meetings and events, and give comments and interviews to the media, so you should be able to confidently communicate your views and opinions when engaging with the public.
+Councillors are called on to speak publicly at meetings and events, and give comments and interviews to the media, so they should be able to confidently communicate your views and opinions when engaging with the public.

 We don’t expect councillors to understand it all, but you do need to ask the right questions – the ‘what does this mean for Auckland?’ question"